aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

     * `delete_with_instance` - (Optional, ForceNew) Delete this data disk when the instance is destroyed.
 It only works on cloud, cloud_efficiency, cloud_essd, cloud_ssd disk.
 If the category of this data disk was ephemeral_ssd, please don't set this param.
 Default value: `true`.
     * `description` - (Optional, ForceNew) The description of the data disk.
 * `status` - (Optional 1.85.0+) The instance status.
 Valid values: ["Running", "Stopped"].
 You can control the instance start and stop through this parameter.
 Default to `Running`.
+* `hpc_cluster_id` - (Optional, ForceNew, Available in 1.144.0+) The ID of the Elastic High Performance Computing (E-HPC) cluster to which to assign the instance.
+* `secondary_private_ips` - (Optional, Available in 1.144.0+) A list of Secondary private IP addresses which is selected from within the CIDR block of the VSwitch.
+* `secondary_private_ip_address_count` - (Optional, Available in 1.145.0+) The number of private IP addresses to be automatically assigned from within the CIDR block of the vswitch. **NOTE:** To assign secondary private IP addresses, you must specify `secondary_private_ips` or `secondary_private_ip_address_count` but not both.
+* `deployment_set_id` - (Optional, Available in 1.149.0+) The ID of the deployment set to which to deploy the instance.
+* `operator_type` - (Optional, Available in 1.164.0+) The operation type.
+It is valid when `instance_charge_type` is `PrePaid`.
+Default value: `upgrade`.
+Valid values: `upgrade`, `downgrade`. **NOTE:**  When the new instance type specified by the `instance_type` parameter has lower specifications than the current instance type, you must set `operator_type` to `downgrade`.
+* `stopped_mode` - (Optional,Available in 1.170.0+ ) The stop mode of the pay-as-you-go instance.
+Valid values: `StopCharging`,`KeepCharging`.
+Default value: If the prerequisites required for enabling the economical mode are met, and you have enabled this mode in the ECS console, the default value is `StopCharging`.
+For more information, see "Enable the economical mode" in [Economical mode](https://www.alibabacloud.com/help/en/elastic-compute-service/latest/economical-mode).
+Otherwise, the default value is `KeepCharging`. **Note:** `Not-applicable`: Economical mode is not applicable to the instance.`
+    * `KeepCharging` : standard mode.
+Billing of the instance continues after the instance is stopped, and resources are retained for the instance.
+    * `StopCharging` : economical mode.
+Billing of some resources of the instance stops after the instance is stopped.
+When the instance is stopped, its resources such as vCPUs, memory, and public IP address are released.
+You may be unable to restart the instance if some types of resources are out of stock in the current region.

 -> **NOTE:** System disk category `cloud` has been outdated and it only can be used none I/O Optimized ECS instances.
 Recommend `cloud_efficiency` and `cloud_ssd` disk.